Homemade Oregano Tincture and Extract Recipe using Food Grade Ethanol

 Why Make an Oregano Tincture?

-Oregano is not native to North America but thrives in warm, dry regions with well-drained soil.
-It is cultivated in California, Texas, Arizona, Oregon, and New Mexico, where it is grown for culinary, ornamental, and botanical purposes.
+Oregano is not native to North America, but it thrives in warm dry regions with well-drained soil and strong sun exposure.
+It is cultivated widely in California, Texas, Arizona, Oregon, and New Mexico, where it is grown for culinary, ornamental, and botanical use.
+Good oregano usually reflects strong aroma, healthy leaf structure, and careful harvest timing near flowering.

 Sourcing and Selecting Quality Oregano